sjbennett123/polarlarp/content/policies/transform.md

 ## Conditions for Transform Activation
 ### Plot  Activated

-Do not ask Plot to “activate” your transform as modules will be written with them in mind or side RP spirit quests will be handled privately.
+Do not ask Plot to “activate” your transform as modules will be written with them in mind or side Roleplay Spirit Quests will be handled privately.

 ## Conditions for Transform Deactivation
 ### Plot Deactivated

-On conclusion of module or scene.
+On conclusion of module or scene a character's trasnform will deactivate.

 ### Ressurection